-Epitomising grandeur and exotic elegance, the Fairmont Royal Palm is fit for kings and queens.
-Overlooking the famous Atlas mountains, this 231-hectare hotel resides amongst palm, olive and orange trees.
-As well as a colossal 2,000 sqm swimming pool, it features six restaurants and bars, a spa and a fitness centre.
+Epitomizing grandeur and exotic elegance, the Fairmont Royal Palm is fit for kings and queens.
+Overlooking the famous Atlas Mountains, this 231-hectare hotel resides amongst palm, olive and orange trees.
+As well as a colossal 2,000 sqm swimming pool, it features six restaurants and bars, a spa and a fitness center.
 Additionally, the Kids’ Club keeps little ones entertained so parents can enjoy the tranquillity.
 With 134 majestic rooms, suites and villas, there is something for everyone.
 Each room features a terrace that opens out onto the mountains, the gardens or the spectacular 18-hole golf course.
 For the ultimate luxury experience, however, check into a Prince Villa.
-These spacious two bedroom villas house ensuite bathrooms, a private swimming pool, landscaped garden and a private Hammam.
+These spacious two-bedroom villas house ensuite bathrooms, a private swimming pool, landscaped garden, and a private Hammam.
 Finally, for those seeking adventure, take part in a quad bike desert tour, a hot air balloon ride or hiking in the Atlas mountains.

 SUBSCRIBE TO OUR NEWSLETTER